 To Create Harmony with Society

 Green Summer is a campaign for students in joining volunteering programs and held by Vietnam National Union of Students every summer.
 Throughout the campaign, many volunteers nationwide contributed effectively to society, through activities such as building and renovating countryside roads, bridges and charity houses, participating in ensuring safety traffic, and urban civilization communication activities; supporting in university entrance exams.
-Below are some highlights of Green Summer in the recent years:
+Below are some highlights of Green Summer from 2018 - 2020:

-- 9 sport equipment & 12 playgrounds for children in Bac Ninh, Hanoi, HCMC, Danang, HCMC, Can Tho, Ca Mau
+✓25 sport grounds/playgrounds for children in Bac Ninh, Hanoi, HCMC, Danang, HCMC, Can Tho, Ca Mau, Phu Tho

-Helping Hands program, an employee volunteering and donation program, where employees are provided with opportunities to care for community and the world, we live in.
+Helping Hands program is an employee volunteering and donation program, that employees are provided with opportunities to care for community and the world we live in.
 It has launched in August 2011 supporting to enhance SPVB's core values and to build the corporate culture, engage employees for long term commitment and contribution to both business and society sustainable growth.
 The total raised funds by employees will be approved for matching by the company.
 It's a good platform for all - our employees, community and business.
-Since 2011, 10 SPVB Helping Hands committees were formed, about 140 HH programs were initiated, more than 5,000 volunteers, 18,000 man-hours volunteering were contributed, 8.7 billion VND was used to build 4 schools, 3 houses and 3 libraries for children in mountainous areas, award thousands of scholarships, support 1,600 eye surgeries, present gifts for the disabled and the older people in social centers.
+Since 2011, 10 SPVB Helping Hands committees were formed, about 150 HH programs were initiated, more than 11.2 billion VND was used to build 6 schools, 3 houses and 3 libraries for children in mountainous/remote areas, award thousands of scholarships, support 1,600 eye surgeries, present gifts for the disabled and the older people in social centers.